ogtirth/SpiderBolt/README.md

 ```

 Follow the on-screen prompts to:
-1. Enter the domain to scrape link.
+1. Enter the domain to scrape links.
 2. Specify the number of threads you want.

 The script will handle the rest, providing you with real-time status updates for each request.